njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 comments: true
 ---

-Here we show a geometric explanation of the covariance matrix and the way it describes the shape of a data set.
+The covariance matrix is a confusing yet powerful matrix, which frequently shows up while delving into statistics and probability theory.
+Here I'll show a more intuitive geometric explanation of the covariance matrix and the way it describes the shape of a data set.

 # Introduction